 A private, sanitary space, or designated lactation room, shall be available where the nursing mother is shielded from view and free from intrusion of her co-workers and the public.
 Lactation rooms and private space are provided throughout the enterprise for employees to express milk during scheduled work time.
 If employees prefer, they may also express milk in their own private offices, or in other private locations agreed upon in consultation with the employee's supervisor.
+Space must be completely private to ensure no one can see inside the space and no one is able or permitted to enter the space while it is being used to express milk.
 The space provided cannot be a restroom.